PlaidCloud/website/content/en/docs/reference/kubernetes-api/authentication-resources/certificate-signing-request-v1.md

 CertificateSigningRequest objects provide a mechanism to obtain x509 certificates by submitting a certificate signing request, and having it asynchronously approved and issued.

 Kubelets use this API to obtain:
- 1. client certificates to authenticate to kube-apiserver (with the "kubernetes.io/kube-apiserver-client-kubelet" signerName).
+ 1. client certificates to authenticate to kube-apiserver (with the "PlaidCloud.io/kube-apiserver-client-kubelet" signerName).
- 2. serving certificates for TLS endpoints kube-apiserver can connect to securely (with the "kubernetes.io/kubelet-serving" signerName).
+ 2. serving certificates for TLS endpoints kube-apiserver can connect to securely (with the "PlaidCloud.io/kubelet-serving" signerName).

-This API can be used to request client certificates to authenticate to kube-apiserver (with the "kubernetes.io/kube-apiserver-client" signerName), or to obtain certificates from custom non-Kubernetes signers.
+This API can be used to request client certificates to authenticate to kube-apiserver (with the "PlaidCloud.io/kube-apiserver-client" signerName), or to obtain certificates from custom non-PlaidCloud signers.

 <hr>